slqdk/NoteControl/docs/frontend.md

 edit.

-Adding a block to the current dashboard: the topbar's **Widgets+** dropdown lists "Add RSS feed", "Add Task area", "Add Links".
+Adding a block to the current dashboard: the topbar's **Widgets+** dropdown lists "RSS feed", "Task area", "Links", and a **Motion ▸** entry.
+The Motion entry **swaps the popup in place** to a submenu with a "← Back" row plus the four calculators (A through D) — same in-place-swap pattern as the slash menu's Templates submenu.
 The dropdown communicates with the dashboard page via window `CustomEvent`s — no shared context.

 ### Tree-side dashboards list